 Product management is an extremely complicated field when it comes to massive companies that have global products.
 There is no favorite product you can work on, and you may be required to work on various new products simultaneously.

 There are various sites like Glassdoor that let you browse through Google product manager interview questions put forth by former candidates.
 The following is an exhaustive list of Google product management interview questions, including phone and site interview questions.
+It can be hard to achieve your dream job at Google, but you can prepare for it to improve your chances.

 It’s best to go through these for your interview prep and think of appropriate responses in each case.